Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Temporal distribution and alleged correlation with nuclear tests

 \subsection{Correlation between POSS1 observation schedule and nuclear test schedule}

-This approach is still not satisfactory because it ignores the correlation between nuclear test windows and the observation schedule of POSS1.
-If we compare the full 368 observation days of the POSS1 survey in the study time window and the days within a nuclear testing window, we find that 56 days overlap, which corresponds to 15\% of the observation days. \cite{bruehl2025transients} report that 54 days match with both an SPF observation and a nuclear testing window.
-In other words, our analysis suggests that 96\% of the claimed significant overlap between transient observations and nuclear testing windows simply stems from the chance overlap between the POSS1-E observation schedule and the presumably independent nuclear testing schedule.
+Normalizing by the true observation time window (days on which the telescope was actually making observations of the northern celestial hemisphere) is still not satisfactory because it ignores the correlation between nuclear test windows and the observation schedule of POSS1, a correlation independent of plate content.
+The near-universal occurrence of SPFs on observation days (312), for $V$ (310), $R$ (289), and $W$ (307), ensures that this effect will dominate correlations of SPFs with outside factors.
+The estimate of this baseline correlation is independent of SPF counts, so we compare the maximum possible relevant observation days (312) with the set of nuclear test windows in the full study period (2,718 days).

-We have repeated the correlation test, comparing the 2,718 days of the full time period with the 312 observation days of the POSS1 survey to estimate the degree of underlying correlation between the observation schedule and the nuclear test windows.
-The relative risk ratio is 1.35 (with a p-value of 0.03 and a 95\% confidence interval: 1.03 - 1.78); in other words a POSS1 observation day is 35\% more likely to fall within a nuclear test window compared to outside of a nuclear test window.
+Using the same test of correlation between the dichotomous variables that was used for Table \ref{tab_nuke_stats}, we now compare the occurrences of nuclear test windows in the 2,718 days of the full study period with the 312 relevant observation days of the POSS1 survey to estimate the degree of correlation between the observation schedule and the nuclear test windows.
+We find the relative risk ratio is 1.35 (with a $p$-value of 0.03 and a 95\% confidence interval: 1.03 - 1.78); in other words, a relevant POSS1 observation day is 35\% more likely to fall within a nuclear test window compared to outside of a nuclear test window.

-Overall, it is not surprising to find a correlation between days on which SPFs were recorded and nuclear test windows considering that (i) SPFs are reported by \cite{bruehl2025transients} on at least 84\% (probably 99\%) of the days on which the POSS1 survey was observing; and (ii) the POSS1 observation schedule has a non-negligible (35\%) likelihood of falling within nuclear test windows compared to outside.
-Moreover, normalizing by the effective POSS1 observation days instead of the full time period significantly dilutes the significance of the statistical effect reported between SPF detection and nuclear testing.
-We speculate that the correlation may be due to seasonality, since both the timing of astronomical observations and nuclear testing rely on clear skies and low-wind weather conditions, but further investigation will be required to explain it.
+In summary, (i) normalizing by the relevant POSS1 observation days (312) significantly dilutes the significance of the statistical effect between SPF detection and nuclear testing reported in both \cite{bruehl2025transients} and \cite{villarroel2026response} v2; (ii) SPFs are reported by \cite{bruehl2025transients} on at least 99\% of the days on which the POSS1 survey was observing.
+Out of 312 possible days relevant to these datasets, SPFs are found on 310 days for $V$, 307 days for $W$, and 289 days for $R$, suggesting near-universal occurrence of SPFs on observation days; and (iii) the POSS1 observation schedule has a non-negligible (35\%) likelihood of falling within nuclear test windows compared to outside.
+We speculate that the correlation of the telescope schedule and nuclear tests may be due to seasonality, since both the timing of astronomical observations and nuclear testing rely on clear skies and low-wind weather conditions.